 In order to prevent program abuse, the PHA will require applicants/participants to furnish verification of legal identity for all family members.
 The documents listed below will be considered acceptable verification of legal identity for adults.
 If a document submitted by a family is illegible or otherwise questionable, more than one of these documents may be required:

-- Valid government-issued photo identification (I.D.) card (employment or student IDs are not acceptable)
+- Valid government-issued photo identification (I.D.) card (employment or student IDs are not acceptable).
+Expired government-issued identification may be accepted if accompanied by a receipt for renewal or reissuance.

 - Birth certificate

 - Naturalization papers

 - U.S. military discharge (DD 214)

 - U.S. Passport

 - Department of Human Assistance Benefits Identification Card